dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 module.exports = logger;
 ```

-You need to keep few things in mind whicke creating the logger object.
+You need to keep few things in mind while creating the logger object.

 **index** :  is the index name where you will be storing all the logs that are sent form node app.